wingkwong/leetcode-the-hard-way/tutorials/basic-topics/prefix-sum.md

 ---
-title: 'Prefix Sum'
+title: "Prefix Sum"
-description: 'Prefix Sum is the sums of prefixes of the input sequence'
+description: "Prefix Sum is the sums of prefixes of the input sequence"
 hide_table_of_contents: true
 keywords:
   - leetcode